Parameterized Spanning Tree Congestion: Introduction

 Moving on, we consider the tractability of the problem in graphs of constant degree.
-All previous NP-hardness results~\cite{algorithmica/BodlaenderFGOL12,walcom/LuuC23} require at least one vertex of unbounded degree.
-However, assuming that the graph has bounded degree seems potentially algorithmically useful, as recent work by Kolman~\cite{iwoca/Kolman24} shows that instances of polylogarithmic maximum degree are amenable to a polynomial approximation algorithm of ratio $o(n)$ (this is non-trivial, as the best known ratio on general graphs is $n/2$, trivially achieved by any spanning tree~\cite{birthday/Otachi20}). \footnote{A very recent work by Kolman~\cite{corr/Kolman24} improves over this and presents a polynomial-time approximation algorithm of ratio $\bO(\Delta \cdot \log^{3/2} n)$, where $\Delta$ denotes the maximum degree of the graph.} Our next result is to answer an open question posed by Kolman~\cite{iwoca/Kolman24} and show that the problem in fact remains NP-hard even on graphs of degree at most $8$ (\cref{thm:maxdeg}).
-To this end, we make use of a novel gadget based on grids, simulating the \emph{double-weighted edges} introduced by Luu and Chrobak~\cite{walcom/LuuC23}.
+All previous NP-hardness results~\citep{algorithmica/BodlaenderFGOL12,algorithmica/LuuC24} require at least one vertex of unbounded degree.
+However, assuming that the graph has bounded degree seems potentially algorithmically useful, as recent work by~\cite{iwoca/Kolman24,stacs/Kolman25} shows that instances of maximum degree $\Delta$ are amenable to a polynomial-time approximation algorithm of ratio $\bO(\Delta \cdot \log^{3/2} n)$ (this is non-trivial, as the best known ratio on general graphs is $n/2$, trivially achieved by any spanning tree~\citep{birthday/Otachi20}).
+Our next result is to answer an open question posed by~\cite{iwoca/Kolman24} and show that the problem in fact remains NP-hard even on graphs of degree at most $8$ (\cref{thm:maxdeg}).
+To this end, we make use of a novel gadget based on grids, simulating the \emph{double-weighted edges} introduced by~\cite{algorithmica/LuuC24}.